tommycarney/teilashare/README.md

 ```
 result = client.today_stats(format: 'xml')
 ```
-Please refer to the Shareasale documentation for required and optional parameters for your desired report.
+Please refer to the Teilashare documentation for required and optional parameters for your desired report.
 The default format is CSV, but you can request XML format or pipe formatted data (PSV?) via the format option.

 ### Activity Details